 In Sabana de la Mar: Nearest clinic/hospital 20 minutes away.

 Rustic Pathways can cater to most dietary needs on this program.
 There will be ample access to fruits, vegetables, rice, beans, and grains for those who are vegetarian.
 Vegan diets can be accommodated, but with a little more foresight and planning, as this is not a diet commonly encountered in the Dominican Republic.
 Please know that while we are happy to accommodate alternative diets, many of the special diets common in the United States are not common in other parts of the world and travelers must be patient and understanding in having these needs be met.

 Moderate mosquitoes, buggy at times.
 Students should bring deet repellent and may wish to wear light long sleeved shirts and pants.

 Personal gifts, internet, phone calls, and snacks are not included.

 Activities that are included in the cost of the trip are:

 -Visit to caves

 Please refer to our Community Service Hour Awards webpage for more information on how service hours are awarded.

-Rustic Pathways partners with local organizations dedicated to the preservation of Dolphins, turtles, and marine ecosystems.
+Rustic Pathways partners with local organizations dedicated to the preservation of marine mammals and ecosystems.
 Students will be performing monitoring tasks during which they will GPS tag the location of dolphin pods, and identify them.
-Students will also be collecting water samples, performing beach clean up, building coral structures, building buoys, performing turtle patrols, among other projects.
+Students will also be performing beach clean up, building coral structures, building buoys, performing turtle patrols, among other projects.

 We recommend students bring their own snorkel gear and a rain jacket.